-As of December 31, 2018, we had net operating loss ("NOL"), carryforwards of \$135.5 million and \$109.9 million available to reduce future taxable income, if any, for U.S. federal income tax and state income tax purposes, respectively.
-If not utilized, our federal and state NOL carryforwards begin to expire in 2029 and 2019, respectively.
+As of December 31, 2019, we had net operating loss ("NOL") carryforwards of \$164.4 million and \$129.6 million available to reduce future taxable income, if any, for U.S. federal income tax and state income tax purposes, respectively.
+If not utilized, our federal and state NOL carryforwards begin to expire in 2028 and 2020, respectively.
 These NOL carryforwards could expire unused and be unavailable to offset future income tax liabilities.
 In addition, under Section 382 of the Code, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which generally occurs if the percentage of the corporation's stock owned by 5% stockholders increases by more than 50% over a three-year period, the corporation's ability to use its pre-change NOL carryforwards and other pre-change tax attributes to offset its post-change income may be limited.
 We have determined that we have experienced Section 382 ownership changes in 2010 and \$1.4 million of our NOL and tax credit carryforwards are subject to limitation.
-In addition, we are still analyzing the effect that our IPO may have had on our NOLs, and we may experience ownership changes in the future as a result of subsequent shifts in our stock ownership, some of which may be outside of our control.
-As a result of our IPO, or if a future ownership change occurs, our ability to use our NOL tax credit carryforwards may be materially limited, which would harm our future operating results by effectively increasing our future tax obligations.
+We also updated our Section 382 ownership change analysis through June 30, 2019, considering the recent changes in ownership following our IPO in October 2018.
+Based on the result of the analysis, we concluded that we did not undergo ownership change that would require for any additional limitations on our NOL carryforwards.
+We further concluded that the equity shift between June 30, 2019 to December 31, 2019 was not material, considering the changes in the outstanding number of shares at each respective periods.
+We will continually assess the need to update our Section 382 ownership change analysis, including the impact of the completion of our follow-on public offering in January and February 2020, as we may experience ownership changes that could materially limit our ability to use our NOL carryforwards, which may harm our future operating results by effectively increasing our future tax obligations.